 Steven joined the Board in July 2013 as an elected legal practitioner representative.
 He is also a Member of the Legal Services Council, established in 2014 under the Legal Profession Uniform Law.
 Steven is a former President of the LIV and Director of the Law Council of Australia; and is currently President of the Hellenic Australian Lawyers Association.
 He has been the Chair of the Law Council’s Professional Ethics Committee since 2009 and was Co-Chair of the International Bar Association (IBA)’s Professional Ethics Committee in 2016.
 Steven is an Australian tax practitioner specialising in the taxation of financial services and in state taxation.
 He is a former tax partner at Herbert Smith Freehills.
 Prior to commencing legal practice in 1988, Steven practised for 12 years as an economist and was a senior Victorian Treasury officer.
 He is also a member of the American Bar Association and The Tax Institute.
 Steven was first elected to the Board in 2013 to fill a short vacancy, and re-elected in 2014.

-Lynne is an economist with over 30 years’ experience with the public sector, and is currently the Chair of the Victorian Government Procurement Board, the Deputy Chair of the Essential Services Commission of South Australia and a Commissioner with both the Commonwealth Grants Commission and the Victorian Building Authority.
-Lynne has previously held senior executive roles within several government departments.
+Lynne is an economist with over 30 years’ experience with the public sector, and is currently the Deputy Chair of the Essential Services Commission of South Australia and a Commissioner with both the Commonwealth Grants Commission and the Victorian Building Authority.
+Lynne was previously the Chair of the Victorian Government Procurement Board for six years and has previously held senior executive roles within several government departments.
 Lynne has Masters degrees in economics from the University of Melbourne and the London School of Economics, a PhD from Monash University and is also a Member of the Australian Institute of Company Directors and a Fellow of the Institute of Public Administration Australia.
 Lynne was appointed to the Board by the Governor in Council in October 2013.